michalroots/michalroots.github.io/_posts/2022-04-18-personal-website-flow.md

 tags: articles documentation
 ---

+Context: This is deliberately unfinished article.
+It will all make sense, I promise.

+<p>🐦</p>

 My personal website is pretty much targeted for me - so I can publish as much as possible.

 The fact that it's live online, adds some pressure on the quality of what I publish, but more importantly helps me overcome my perfectionistic tendencies.
 For context, it took me 3 months to write [this article].
 It was worth it, but I could have done it in 2 weeks.
 I just kept getting stuck in perfecting, even if deep down I knew that it will never be perfect anyway, and that's totally fine, too.
 In the end, the 2.5 months of extra time increased it's final quality by 1%.